cz-python-course/Class3-Conditional-IF/README.md

 if a < b and a < c:
   print('a is has the lowest value')
 ```
+>You can add multiple conditions using the keyword *and*.

 # Exercise
 > The exercise is an update of the last class exercise.
 Your *main.py* file already has the complete exercise from the last class.